tmt96/UWPCode/UWPCode/UWPCode/Doc/journal.md

 ![Program GUI](GUI.PNG)

 ## 1/11/2017
 Trouble with adding logic to the program.
-Since my hamburger menu is in a different layer than my mainpage, I cannot easily carry out action from the hamburger menu (add/open file) and have it change the mainpage (editor, etc).
+Since my hamburger menu is in a different layer than my Mainpage, I cannot easily carry out action from the hamburger menu (add/open file) and have it change the Mainpage (editor, etc).
 One option is to reorganize my hamburger menu & command bar.

 The goal today is to have the program successfully open & save a file.
 Hopefully I could make it.